 Where X is your device number.

-With this command we just sending to the device one symbol ‘h’ which is byte 0x68, according to ascii table.
+With this command, we just sent to the device one symbol, ‘h’, which is byte 0x68, according to the ASCII table.

 Argument ‘-n’ prevents echo from using ‘\n’ (newline) symbol after ‘h’.

-Here can be seen data bits..
-Also there is some additional bits in the beginning and in the end of the sequence.
+Here can be seen in data bits.
+Also, there are some additional bits in the beginning and the end of the sequence.

-This is start and stop bits which can helps to separate actual data frame.
-There can be additional bits called ‘parity bits‘ and can be used 2 stop bits.
+These start and stop bits that can help to separate the actual data frame.
+There can be additional bits called ‘parity bits‘ and can be used as 2 stop bits.
 All this depends on the serial port configuration in the operating system.

-You may mention that values are inverted, idle line is always represents ‘bit’ 1.
-This happens due to resistor between data line and power line inside the FT232.
-It’s default behavior for such data lines (but can be changed in FT232 EEPROM).
+You may mention that values are inverted.
+An idle line always represents ‘bit’ 1.
+This happens due to the resistor between the data line and the power line inside the FT232.
+It’s the default behavior for such data lines (but can be changed in FT232 EEPROM).

-Hmm, 9.6 KHz sounds familiar, of course it’s speed of the line!
+Hmm, 9.6 kHz sounds familiar.
+Of course, it’s the speed of the line!
 Baud rate: 9600.
-This is the a way how unknown baud rate can be found .
+This is a way of how an unknown baud rate can be found.